iamfourh2e/grpc_anotation_sample/ui/README.md

 - **Timestamp alias**: `timestamp` is normalized to `google.protobuf.Timestamp` and the correct proto import is added automatically
 - **Custom messages**: Custom types are normalized to PascalCase for the first letter (e.g., `userRef` → `UserRef`)

+### Nested Messages (new)
+- You can generate a nested message and add it to an existing service using the CLI:
+  - `./gen_service.sh add-nested Place location "type:string,coordinates:repeated double"`
+- After that, refresh the UI; the new field will be reflected under the service.

 ## Examples

 ### User Service